Note

 The first three arguments of the

-, representing the input messages, JSON schema of tool functions, and tool selection mode, respectively.The return type are either a
+__call__method aremessages,toolsandtool_choice, representing the input messages, JSON schema of tool functions, and tool selection mode, respectively.The return type are either a

-instance or an async generator ofChatResponse
+ChatResponseinstance or an async generator ofChatResponsein streaming mode.

 Note